Carrie Gabriel, MS, RDN, shares what you need to know about male hormonal imbalance. Included: symptoms, potential causes, and hormone-balancing tips.

 The most common causes of issues associated with male fertility include problems that affect how the testicles function.
 Additionally, blockages in the male reproductive organs can also negatively impact fertility.

-Unfortunately, in about half of all cases, the loss of male fertility can’t be determined.
+Unfortunately, in about 60 percent of all cases, the primary cause of male fertility issues can’t be determined.

 2. Hair loss